 Image by Vaishni via Wikimedia

 The temple has close ties with Onattukara.
-Rituals like ‘Padanilam Padayani’,’Nandikesha Kettu’, a festive associated with the bull cult and Shivarathri are the main festivals in this temple.
-Onam festivals are celebrated here, but 28 days after Onam.
+Rituals like ‘Padanilam Padayani’, ‘Nandikesha Kettu’, a festive associated with the bull cult and Shivarathri are the main festivals in this temple.

-Onattukara is a land of rituals, traditions, beliefs and colorful spectacles.
+Onattukara is a land of rituals, traditions, beliefs and colourful spectacles.
 It would take you through a rich story that was once the very backbone of Kerala.
-You can still feel the deep vibrations of pure devotion emanating from this place, making you feel closer to God, and the love he gives to all.
+You can still feel the deep vibrations of pure devotion emanating from this place, making you feel closer to God and the love he gives to all.